kaz-utashiro/App-Greple-xlate/README.md

 Therefore, use the first pattern for text that is to be processed by combining multiple lines into a single line, and use the second pattern for pre-formatted text.
-If there is no text to match in the first pattern, then a pattern that does not match anything, such as `(?!)`.
+If there is no text to match in the first pattern, use a pattern that does not match anything, such as `(?!)`.

 # MASKING